M. Rafiqul Islam: Career

 He was President of Zia Parishad at Rajshahi University at 2012.
-He was the Treasurer of Pundra University of Science and Technology, Bogra in 2019.
+He was the treasurer of Pundra University of Science and Technology, Bogra in 2019.

 Vice-chancellorship

 He was appointed vice-chancellor at Islamic University, Bangladesh on 3 April 2004.
-In November 2005, Islamic University Teachers's Associations(IUTA) accused the Vice-Chancellor M Rafiqul Islam of the varsity of corruptions and irregularities and violation of university ordinance.
-Islam submitted his resignation letter to the education ministry in July 2006 for pressure from local job candidates and political issues.
+In November 2005, Islamic University Teachers' Associations (IUTA) accused him of corruptions, irregularities, and violation of university ordinance.
+Rafiqul Islam submitted his resignation letter to the education ministry in July 2006 for pressure from local job candidates and political issues.